 It is possible to use sand or soils but they will need to be highly compacted, level and covered with plastic sheeting to keep from washing away during the filling process.

 Can a sediment containment tube be reused?

 No, once a sediment containment tube is loaded and fully dewatered the only way to remove the sediment inside is to cut the tube material off which will not allow the tube to be reused.

 This is an option to the use of a sediment containment tube when only small amounts of organic sediment need to be discharged.
 They can be constructed economically by using contractor grade silt fencing and bales of straw.

 What does open discharge of organic sediment containment mean?

-This is an option where we have permission to openly discharge the organic sediment and pond/lake water upon the owner’s land.
-If there is acreage available, whether forest or field, we may be able to discharge onto the property as long as the sediment and water will not run off onto a neighboring property, stream, pond or lake.
+This is an option where we have permission to openly discharge the MUCK and pond water upon the owner’s land.
+If there is acreage available, whether forest or field, we may be able to discharge onto the property as long as the MUCK and water will not run off onto a neighboring property, stream, pond, or lake.

 This is the most economical discharge method.
 We have the capacity to discharge up to 1,500 feet, grade and elevation pending, away from the work area.

 What does open top dumpster discharge mean?